NREL/SOEP-QSS-Test/Status.md

 2. Directional Derivatives:
    * Directional derivatives have proven important to the QSS+FMU zero-crossing protocol and could be used to provide state variable 2nd derivatives if efficiency obstacles are overcome
    * Directional derivative support doesn't work with PyFMI and/or QSS for some models, failing during FMU initialization or causing very slow PyFMI and QSS progress ([#2](https://github.com/NREL/SOEP-QSS-Test/issues/2))
-   * Directional derivatives are missing the contribution from time in some models ([#16](https://github.com/NREL/SOEP-QSS-Test/issues/16))
 3. Event Indicators:
    * Surprisingly many event indicators are generated for some models ([#12](https://github.com/NREL/SOEP-QSS-Test/issues/12))
    * Event indicators missing all reverse dependencies ([UpstreamSampler](https://github.com/NREL/SOEP-QSS-Test/tree/main/mdl/UpstreamSampler)) ([#3](https://github.com/NREL/SOEP-QSS-Test/issues/3))